 You can measure churn in terms of ARR and # of customers; both are important to measure and track.
 Knowing your churn is essential for forecasting but understanding why customers cancel their subscriptions is the real value.
 We have run several projects with our portfolio companies to understand the root causes of churn and improve the value proposition.

-Want to learn more about how to fight churn?
-Take a look at our presentation on Six Initiatives To Keep Your Customers.
-Also, know your churn, but make sure you understand your Renewal Rate as well!
+If you want to learn more about how to fight a high customer churn rate, take a look at our presentation on Six Initiatives To Keep Your Customers.
+You need to know your churn, but make sure you also understand your Renewal Rate.

 We look at the rule of 40 to ensure our companies have a risk-adjusted growth profile, which helps us decide when to hit the accelerator and grab onto the brakes.